 Need a quiet place to study or work with friends?
-Our study rooms are the answer!
+Our study rooms are are a great option.

 About the study rooms

-- Our Main Library has 2 study rooms on the first floor and 3 on the second floor.
+- The Main Library has 2 study rooms on the first floor and 3 on the second floor.

 How to sign up for a study room

 - Sign up at the closest service desk.

 - Tell us your name and show an ID (library card, school ID, or driver’s license).

 - Tell us how long you want to reserve a room (up to 2 hours maximum).

 - Staff will unlock the room for you.